 This holds true due to the fact that the mountains in which they formed possess a covering of glaciers, as well as frequent and abundant snowfall.
 This provides the lakes with a regular flow.
 Also, each of the stunning Seven Rila Lakes has its own unique characteristic.

 These, in turn, earned them names based on these traits.
 Locals named Salzata after the clarity of its waters.
 Trilistnika, recived its name based on its low shores and irregular outline.
 Ribnoto ezero earns its name because of the extreme shallowness of its depth.

 Dolnoto ezero receives its name due to its particular position, however.
 That’s the fact that it sits lowest of the seven in terms of surface above sea level.
 In English, its name means Lowest Lake.
 But Okoto gets its name based on its roughly oval shape.

 On the other hand, the lake named Babreka earns the term because it has the steepest shores of any of the group.
 And then, mighty Bliznaka, which means The Twin in English, received its name because it qualifies as the largest of the lakes.

 We truly hope that each of you thoroughly enjoyed reading, and hopefully learning from, this article we’ve written about these 4 Lovely European Lakes.
 It’s also our sincere hope that doing so has left you with either a new or renewed appreciation for such wonders of Nature.

-Unfortunately, many other such features around the world now find themselves facing strong threats to their continued existence in an undamaged state.
+Unfortunately, many other such features around the world now find themselves facing threats to their continued existence in an undamaged state.
 Many of those dangers, in fact, stem from the actions of mankind.
 We must do all we can to protect and preserve them all.